scala/docs.scala-lang/_overviews/scala3-contribution/procedures-testing.md

 `// error // error // error`.

 You can verify the content of the error messages with a `*.check` file.
 These contain the expected output of the compiler.
-Check files are named after the issue they are checking, e.g. `i12345.check` will check both of `tests/neg/i12345.scala` and `tests/neg/i12345/`.
+Checkfiles are named after the issue they are checking, e.g. `i101.check` will check both of `tests/neg/i101.scala` and `tests/neg/i101/`.
-*Note:* check files are not required for the test to pass, however they do add more strong contraints that the errors are as expected.
+*Note:* checkfiles are not required for the test to pass, however they do add more strong contraints that the errors are as expected.

-### If Checking is not as Expected
+### If Checkfiles do not Match Output

 If the actual output mismatches the expected output, the test framework will dump the actual output in the file `*.check.out` and fail the test suite.
 It will also output the instructions to quickly replace the expected output with the actual output, in the following format:

 ```
-Test output dumped in: tests/playground/neg/Sample.check.out
+Test output dumped in: tests/neg/Sample.check.out
   See diff of the checkfile
-    > diff tests/playground/neg/Sample.check tests/playground/neg/Sample.check.out
+    > diff tests/neg/Sample.check tests/neg/Sample.check.out
   Replace checkfile with current output
-    > mv tests/playground/neg/Sample.check.out tests/playground/neg/Sample.check
+    > mv tests/neg/Sample.check.out tests/neg/Sample.check
 ```

-### Tips for creating Check Files
+### Tips for creating Checkfiles

 To create a checkfile for a test, you can do one of the following:

 1. Create an empty checkfile
-   - then add random content
+   - then add arbitrary content
    - run the test
    - when it fails, use the `mv` command reported by the test to replace the initial checkfile with the actual output.
-2. Manually compile the file you are testing with `scalac`
+2. Manually compile the file you are testing with `scala3/scalac`
    - copy-paste whatever console output the compiler produces to the checkfile.

-### Automatically Updating checkfiles
+### Automatically Updating Checkfiles

 When complex or many checkfiles must be updated, `testCompilation` can run in a mode where it overrides the checkfiles with the test outputs.